pvcnt/accio/docs/_docs/commands/submit.md

 ## Usage
 ```
-accio submit [<options>] <run file>|<package spec> [param=value [...]]
+accio submit [<options>] <job file> [param=value [...]]
 ```

-This command requires a single argument, which is either the local path to a file containing a valid run definition, or the specification of a package.
+This command requires a single argument, which is either the local path to a file containing a job definition
-A package is specified under the form `<workflow id>[:<workflow version>]`.
-If the version is not specified, the workflow will be launched at its latest version.

-Options of this command allow to supplement or override any field of the run definition.
+Options of this command allow to supplement or override any field of the job definition.
 Additional arguments are used to specify workflow parameters, under the form `key=value`.
-Options and parameter passed as arguments have precedence over what is defined by the run file or package specification.
+Options and parameters passed as arguments have precedence over what is defined by the job file.

-Once a workflow has been successfully launched, this command prints the identifier of the runs that have been created.
+Once a job has been successfully launched, this command prints the identifier of the job that has been created.
-The progress of the execution can then be tracked with the `accio status` command and the run identifiers that have been provided.
+The progress of the execution can then be tracked with the `accio describe` command and the job identifier that has been provided.

 ## Options
 * `-addr=<string>`: Address of the Accio cluster.
 It can be any name following [Finagle's naming syntax](https://twitter.github.io/finagle/guide/Names.html).
-Overrides the ACCIO_ADDR environment variable.
+Overrides the `ACCIO_ADDR` environment variable.
 Defaults to *127.0.0.1:9999*.
-* `-name=<string>`: Run name.
+* `-title=<string>`: Run title.
-Overrides the value defined in the run file, if any.
+Overrides the value defined in the job file, if any.
 * `-tags=<string>[,...]`: Run tags (comma-separated).
-Overrides the value defined in the run file, if any.
+Overrides the value defined in the job file, if any.
 * `-notes=<string>`: Run notes.
-Overrides the value defined in the run file, if specified.
+Overrides the value defined in the job file, if specified.
-* `-repeat=<integer>`: Number of times to repeat each run.
-Overrides the value defined in the run file, if any.
 * `-seed=<long>`: Run seed.
-Overrides the value defined in the run file, if any.
+Overrides the value defined in the job file, if any.
-* `-quiet`: Prints only run identifiers (one per line), if the command was successful.
+* `-quiet`: Prints only job identifiers (one per line), if the command was successful.
 You can still use the exit code to determine the outcome of the command.
 * `-json`: Prints pretty human-readable (but still machine-parsable) JSON.

 ## Exit codes
 * `0`: Success.
 * `1`: Bad command-line, there was an error with the arguments/options/environment variables combination.
-* `2`: Invalid run definition.
+* `2`: Invalid job definition.
 * `5`: Internal error.